 - the giant Lockheed Martin plant

 - the Orange Convention Center

-- all the attractions along International Drive including Fun Spot, Universal Studios Florida and Islands of Adventure, Wet n’ Wild, SeaWorld and Aquatica
+- all the attractions along International Drive including Fun Spot, Universal Studios Florida, Islands of Adventure and Volcano Bay, the new Universal hotels on the former site of Wet n’ Wild, SeaWorld and Aquatica

 - Disney’s Contemporary Resort